-These days, boys from South Korea are really popular, but back in 2008 they were just boys at my university to me, and the horror stories on the internet that almost scared me away from them haven’t changed.
+These days boys from South Korea are really popular, but back in 2008 they were just boys at my university to me; and, the horror stories on the internet that almost scared me away from them haven’t changed– that much.

 Since then, I have found the answers to the questions I had; and, I want to share my answers with you, because they just might give you the courage you need to follow your heart.

 Koreans are Probably Not as Racist as You Think They Are

 Koreans are still very xenophobic, which is characterized by an irrational fear of that which is perceived as foreign or strange.
 Meaning, they’re just not used to seeing and might not like foreigners, especially black foreigners.

 For example, Koreans often stare at black foreigners.
 When I went to Korea, I literally got goosebumps because I realized everyone around was watching me as I walked down a street in Apgujeong with my friend.

 But, don’t take the Korean stare the wrong way.
 Sometimes, they are staring out of genuine curiosity.
 If you smile, they might even smile back.
 Even if they do say or do something rude or disrespectful to you, be polite and respectful to them.
 Not everyone will be willing to accept you for who you are, but you should be willing to try to change their minds by making a good first and last impression.

 Tip: If you speak a little or a lot of Korean and show that you are familiar with their culture, Koreans tend be very warm and welcoming.